comedy

 Qatari students aim to make ‘food accessible to people all over the world’ with their newly invented 3D printer.
 Innovation in the heart of Qatar has birthed a groundbreaking solution to the widespread issue of food insecurity.
 Two visionary students, Mohammad Annan, aged 20, and Lujain Al Mansoori, aged 21, both pursuing information systems at Doha's Carnegie Mellon University, have achieved an extraordinary feat - the creation of a 3D printer capable of mass-producing vegetables, offering a potential remedy to the global food crisis.

-nizam uddinPublished about a month ago in FuturismTechtoberfest: A Guide to the Wildest, Beer-Drinking Robots at the Robot Beer Festival
+nizam uddinPublished 6 months ago in FuturismTechtoberfest: A Guide to the Wildest, Beer-Drinking Robots at the Robot Beer Festival

 Techtoberfest: A Guide to the Wildest, Beer-Drinking Robots at the Robot Beer Festival Ladies and gentlemen, geeks and brew enthusiasts, welcome to Techtoberfest – where the future meets the frothy world of beer!
 Forget everything you thought you knew about Oktoberfest; this year, the spotlight is on Robot Beer Festival, the ultimate fusion of technology, hops, and fun.
 In this thrilling guide, we'll navigate you through the robotic wonderland of beer aficionados, ensuring you don't miss a single sip or sprocket at this one-of-a-kind event.

-Dani FerrazPublished about a month ago in FuturismRobot Love in the Age of AI: Can Siri and Alexa Find True Happiness Together?
+Dani FerrazPublished 6 months ago in FuturismRobot Love in the Age of AI: Can Siri and Alexa Find True Happiness Together?

 Robot Love in the Age of AI: Can Siri and Alexa Find True Happiness Together?
 In a world where AI assistants like Siri and Alexa have become integral parts of our daily lives, the question arises: Can these digital dynamos find true love amidst the whirlwind of information and tasks they handle for us?
 This tongue-in-cheek investigation delves into the heart of AI relationships, searching for sparks and gigabytes of romance in the circuitry of Siri and Alexa.